 Margin Calls - Notification.
-Some investors hold the mistaken belief that their broker/dealer must contact them for a margin call to be valid, and that their broker/dealer cannot liquidate securities in their account to meet the call unless a specified number of days have passed and/or the broker/dealer has contacted the customer.
-There are no such restrictions in Regulation T of the Board of Governors those firms that automatically opened margin accounts only offered new customers a choice with respect to account ownership, such as joint or individual account.

-of the Federal Reserve System or NASD Rule 2520.
+Some investors hold the mistaken belief that their broker/dealer must contact them for a margin call to be valid, and that their broker/dealer cannot liquidate securities in their accounts to meet the call unless a specified number of days have passed and/or the broker/dealer has contacted the customer.
+There are no such restrictions in Regulation T of the Board of Governors of the Federal Reserve System or NASD Rule 2520.
 Moreover, securities that have been purchased on margin by a customer are collateral for the margin loan and are, therefore, subject to the security claim of the broker/dealer until the customer fully pays for the securities.
 Thus, if a broker/dealer believes that the collateral for the margin loan is at risk, the broker/dealer is entitled to take any steps necessary to protect its financial interests, including immediate liquidation without notice to the customer.
 Some broker/dealers will attempt to notify their customers of margin calls, but they are not required to do so.
-However, even if a broker/dealer has contacted a customer and provided a specific date by which the customer can meet a margin call, the broker/dealer can still take necessary steps to protect its financial interests, including immediate liquidation, without further notice to the customer.
+However, even if a broker/dealer has contacted a customer and provided a specific date by which the customer can meet a margin call, the broker/dealer can still take necessary steps to protect its financial interests, including, without further notice to the customer.